apache/linkis/README.md

 Below is the Linkis architecture diagram.
 You can find more detailed architecture docs in [Linkis-Doc/Architecture](https://github.com/WeBankFinTech/Linkis-Doc/tree/master/zh_CN/Architecture_Documents).
 ![architecture](images/Linkis_1.0_architecture.png)

 Based on Linkis the computation middleware, we've built a lot of applications and tools on top of it in the big data platform suite [WeDataSphere](https://github.com/WeBankFinTech/WeDataSphere).
 Below are the currently available open-source projects.
+More projects upcoming, please stay tuned.

 ![wedatasphere_stack_Linkis](images/wedatasphere_stack_Linkis.png)